Narias1999/TeamBoard/README.md

 # teamboard

-> An electron app for orgazate your team flow
+> An electron app to organizate your team workflow

 #### Build Setup